Ad Noctum: Chapter 7

 Instinctively, Volker glanced at Rush.
 The mathematician gave him a cautionary tilt of the head, but didn’t interfere.

 “Look.”
-Volker reached out, touching the device, separating and coloring the three signals again with a brief spread of his fingers.
-“The green is naquada.
-The red is naquadria, and the middle—that’s your intermediate.”
+Volker separated and colored the three signals again with a spread of his fingers.
+“The turquoise is naquadah.
+The coral is naquadria, and the middle—that’s your intermediate.”

-“Well shit,” Telford murmured.
+“Shit,” Telford murmured.
 “I see what you’re saying.”
-He watched the minor fluctuations in the spectral readings.
-“I’m looking at—wavelength along the x-axis?”
+He watched minor fluctuations in the spectral readings.
+“It’s wavelength along the x-axis?”

-“Yeah,” Volker said, unable to keep the surprise out of his voice.
+“Yeah.”
+Volker couldn’t keep the surprise from his voice.
 “Good job.”

 Volker kept his face neutral.